ZoomPhant/zoomphant.github.io/docs/manual/99_plugins/ethereum/index.md

 1. Navigate to the Monitoring Services section by clicking on the left sidebar.
 2. Click the "Add" button in the top left corner of the page.
-3. Select "Single addition" under "Application Or Services".
+3. Select "Single addition" under "Applications".
 4. Locate "Ethereum Blockchain" and click "Add".

 ![img_5.png](img_5.png)